 Twitter Lists Optimize Your Job Search Experience

-Twitter-management tools take advantage of this concept and very easily allow you to create, add to, and read lists.
+Twitter-management tools take advantage of this concept and very easily allows you to create, add to, and read lists.
 Twitter’s own native interface also allows you to create and manage list members.

 Creating a list is easy.
-Simply go to Twitter.com, click on Lists, and then choose Create a List.
+Simply go to Twitter, click in the right-top corner next to the gear, click on Lists, and then choose Create a List.
 You can title your list, write a short description, and mark it Public or Private.

 If the list is sensitive, like a list of hiring managers at target companies, then you may want to make it private.
-If the list is topical, like a list of thought leaders in your field, then why not make it public.
+If the list is topical, like a list of thought leaders in your field, then consider making it public.

 You’re allotted 20 lists per Twitter account, and lists can’t begin with a number.
-Job seekers should create the following lists:
+Consider creating the following lists:

-Local recruiters: You may name this list Michigan Recruiters or Dallas Recruiters.
+Local recruiters: Give this list an obvious name, like Michigan Recruiters or Dallas Recruiters.

 Local job boards: Try to locate Twitter accounts that post job openings in your area, like @CAjobs or @RIjobsbot.